risabara/M4_Labs/04-S05_ Advanced Template Architecting/lab.md

 ### Deploy VNet with PowerShell
 1. Open PowerShell in `C:\Lab_Files\M04\S05`
-1. Authenticate PowerShell to Azure by running az login, and then set-azcontext -subscriptionid “xx-xx-xx-xx”
+1. Authenticate PowerShell to Azure by running Connect-AzAccount, and then Set-AzContext 'SUBSCRIPTIONID'
 1. Run the following PowerShell commands to deploy the template

 ```PowerShell